How to become a Chinese Translator?

 First, there is no guarantee of the work.
 Further, incomes often fluctuate.

-It is common for translators to work temporarily for only a short time.
+It is common for translators to work temporarily.
 Of course, there are positive parts to freedom and flexibility.
-Still, you also repeatedly have to deal with stressful deadlines and complex projects.
+Still, you repeatedly face stressful deadlines and complex projects.

 To maintain your reputation and impress your clients, you work hard.